 - To know what our target group really wants – Don’t assume (For example, If you don’t wear high heels as a man, you can’t solve the problem why women carry extra slippers everywhere)

 - The problems are rarely ours, we need to intentionally put ourselves in the users’ shoe

 - To remove “filters” from our head (E.g. If I ask you what you feel about cereals, some will say it’s a valuable breakfast, and some others will say it has too much sugar.
 The same question about energy drinks, some people will say it’s bad for your health while others will say it is actually good energy if you have a long day)

 - Empathy has also revolutionised into analytics, screen time etc. that innovators use to make decisions for new products.

-A little story – Some years ago, A company called Parker, manufacturer of Ball pens got a problem with a decrease in sales, so they hired a consulting company.
-During the research they discovered that (i) the product cannot be bought in local supermarkets, (ii) when the ink runs out people don’t throw out the pen and buy a new one, and (iii) people feel different using the pen compare to other regular pens.
-So the consultant gave them feedback and conclusion that they are not manufacturing ball pens… they are manufacturing gifts because their target group perceive the product as a perfect gift.
-After that, they re-invented the whole packaging and did marketing to present their product as a very good gift, and they positioned themselves in places like gift shops.
+Some years ago, a company called Parker, manufacturer of Ball pens, had a challenge.
+Their sales were decreasing, so they hired a consulting company.
+During the research they discovered that (i) the product cannot be bought in local supermarkets, (ii) when the ink runs out people don’t throw out the pen and buy a new one, and (iii) people feel different using the pen compared to other regular pens.
+The consultant then gave them feedback and concluded that they are not manufacturing ball pens… they are manufacturing gifts because their target group perceives the product as a perfect gift.
+After that, they re-invented the whole packaging and repurposed their marketing to present their product as a very good gift, and they positioned themselves in places like gift shops.
 After which the sales go up.